katersonnbert/gitnotes/Vuejs.md

 - NOTE: there are limitations to the observation of arrays.
 In the following cases changes are not updating the View:
     - when setting an item via index; e.g. `$vm.items[0] = {}`
     - when modifying the length of the array; e.g. `$vm.items.length = 0`

+## Handling components

+- every `<template>` is actually its own vue component that has to be registered to vue.
+- every component has its own isolated scope.
+- parent data should therefore not be directly used in a child components template.

+### Using `props`

+- data from a parent should always be passed to a child using the `props` field within a child component `data`

+- NOTE: objects / arrays are passed by reference from parent to child via `props`.
+Changes to the content in the child also affect the parent!

+## Handling parent - child

+- a child can access its parent by `this.$parent`
+- a parent has access to its children by the `this.$children` array
+- don't do direct access